 It is highly recommended for the recording, compression, and distribution of video files on any streaming device such as laptops, smartphones, desktop computers, tablets, smart TVs, and gaming consoles.
 H.264 also is used widely in cable broadcasting and Blu-Ray discs in offline video distribution.

 While it is not necessarily considered the recommended codec in the face of more modern options, it is one that is still in broad use and offers 50 percent smaller files than its predecessors.

 In both physical and digital media, H.264 is a widely compatible codec when used with both old and new technology.

 Whether your viewers are using an older-generation iPhone or the latest and greatest desktop computer, they will be able to easily stream your video content that utilizes the H.264 codec.
 This broad compatibility means that it can be used on a variety of applications, networks, and systems, including those offering both low and high bitrates, as well as low and high-resolution, high-definition video, broadcast, and storage.

-Now that we’ve covered some of the basics of what H.264 is and how it’s used in data encoding and decoding, let’s look more closely at the mechanics of how Advanced Video Coding works with encoders:
+Now that we’ve covered some of the basics of what H.264 is and how it’s used in video encoding and decoding, let’s look more closely at the mechanics of how Advanced Video Coding works with encoders.

 How the H.264 Codec Works with Encoders

 When video streams over the internet, it isn’t doesn’t play in the same exact format that it leaves the camera or computer in.
 For that, encoding is necessary.